segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce/index.md

 Take your company's analysis to the next level by **adding Salesforce as a Source to Segment.** Segment automatically collects objects like `Accounts`, `Campaigns`, and `Tasks` and loads them into your data warehouse.

 > info "Salesforce version upgrade to 58.0"
-> On March 25, 2024, the Salesforce source upgraded to use Salesforce's latest API version 58.0.
+> On March 25, 2024, the Salesforce source upgraded to use Salesforce's API version 58.0.
 See the [version upgrade changes](#version-upgrade-changes) to learn more.

 ## Getting started
 > info ""